assistER

 Features:

-• Streamlined interface for text and video messages from medical staff
+• Text and video messages from medical staff

 Limitations: